Magundoor/JIM-Discord-Bot/README.md

 	$ pip install strawpoll.py

 ## Usage
 This bot will not work if you do not enter an API key.
-Go to the JIM_Config file and set up the appropriate setting for him to launch
+Go to the JIM_Config file and set up the appropriate settings for him to launch